Bandwidth-Samples/webrtc-hello-world-video-pstn-call-js/README.md

 BW_USERNAME                          # Your Bandwidth API Username
 BW_PASSWORD                          # Your Bandwidth API Password
-BW_VOICE_APPLICATION_ID              # Your Voice Application Id created in the dashboard BW_MESSAGING_APPLICATION_ID          # Your Messaging Application Id created in the dashboard BW_NUMBER                            # The Bandwidth phone number involved with this application USER_NUMBER                          # The user's phone number involved with this application BASE_CALLBACK_URL                    # Your public base url to receive Bandwidth Webhooks.
+BW_VOICE_APPLICATION_ID              # Your Voice Application Id created in the dashboard BW_NUMBER                            # The Bandwidth phone number involved with this application USER_NUMBER                          # The user's phone number involved with this application BASE_CALLBACK_URL                    # Your public base url to receive Bandwidth Webhooks.
 No trailing '/'